-- Native PTAC can also provide FREE work-shops and seminars for Tribal Councils, Enterprise Boards, and Staff to help educate and understand the business opportunities available.
+- NAPTACs can also provide FREE work-shops and seminars for Tribal Councils, Enterprise Boards, and Staff to help educate and understand the business opportunities available.

 To elaborate a bit further, the Indian Reorganization Act (IRA) of 1934 created many federal statutes that apply to Indian lands.
 IRA tribes have access to programs/policies which can directly affect government contracts.

 Public Law 93-638 is a federal law which has direct effect on procurement such as the Indian Reservation Roads (IRR).
 This law gives Tribes authority to oversee all contracts relative to highway and road construction, maintenance and repair of roads servicing reservations.